Freelance Writing: How to Pitch, Get Published and Get Paid

 In 2015, after continually being asked by hopeful writers how to get started as a travel writer or a freelance journalist, we started running freelance writing programs in Indonesia.
-We designed a course that covered what we deemed the essentials: feature writing, editorial writing, creative non-fiction writing, how to pitch, how to start a publication and how to navigate the business side of freelancing.
+We designed a course that covered what we deemed the essentials: feature writing, editorial writing, creative non-fiction writing, working against the colonial legacy, how to pitch, how to start a publication and how to navigate the business side of freelancing.

 With the goal of making writing more accessible, we asked writers who were relatively established but still in the process of figuring it out to help us teach and facilitate the courses.
-Fast-forward to the present day, and we have workshops running in Canggu, Tokyo, Barcelona and Cairns.
-In addition to learning about writing and pitching, students study the language of the place they’re residing in and learn about sustainable travel practices, dismantling neo-colonialism and the importance of having more than one narrative about a place.
-Many universities in Australia have accredited the workshops as going towards journalism or communications degrees, and with the profits, we are able to pay our writers, self-fund the publication (which allows us to remain strictly independent) and fund projects like After Asylum.
+Fast-forward to the present day, and we have workshops running in Canggu, Tokyo, Barcelona, Byron Bay, Stradbroke Island and Cairns.
+In addition to learning about writing and pitching, students study the language of the place they’re residing in and learn about sustainable travel practices, ethical reporting and the importance of having more than one narrative about a place.
+Many universities across the globe have accredited the workshops as going towards journalism or communications degrees, and with the profits, we are able to pay our writers, self-fund the publication (which allows us to remain strictly independent) and fund independent humanitarian journalism projects.

 In light of COVID-19 and the need to stay home, we’ve finally bitten the bullet and moved the most popular component of our course online — Freelance Writing: How to Pitch, Get Published and Get Paid.

 - I’m still not convinced — what makes Global Hobo different from everyone else?

 - Read about our commitments to diversity, accessibility, sustainability and more.